Gibbs measures for geodesic flow on CAT(-1) spaces: Introduction

-A main difficulty in our approach is that we must find a substitute for expressions of the form $\int_x^y \varphi$.
-We simply replace such an expression with a term $\bphi (x,y)$ that takes a supremum over all possible weights that could be assigned.
+To develop the geometric approach of \cite{PPS}, we must find a substitute for the integrals $\int_x^y \varphi$, which are not well-defined without the assumption that $\varphi$ is tempered.
+We replace $\int_x^y \varphi$ with a function $\bphi (x,y)$ that takes a supremum of the ergodic integrals of the lift of $\varphi$ over all possible orbit segments of $GX$ that correspond to the geodesic segment from $x$ to $y$, see \eqref{eq:phibar}.
+The cost is that this requires us to work in a coarse setting -- the expression $\bphi (x,y)$ is not continuous in $x,y$, and all of the objects under consideration are now defined only up to a bounded error.
+Particularly, in place of the Gibbs cocycle defined in \cite{PPS}, we must work with a Gibbs quasi-cocycle on the boundary.
+A Patterson-Sullivan construction similar to Coornaert's unweighted construction for Gromov hyperbolic spaces \cite{Co93} then produces a quasi-conformal measure for this quasi-cocycle.
 Our construction takes inspiration from work by Cantrell and Tanaka \cite{CT1, CT2} in the setting of weighted hyperbolic groups.
-The cost is that this requires us to work in a `quasi' setting -- the expression $\bphi (x,y)$ is not continuous in $x,y$ and all of the objects under consideration are now defined only up to a bounded error.
-Particularly, in place of the Gibbs cocycle defined in \cite{PPS}, we must work with a Gibbs quasi-cocycle.
-A Patterson-Sullivan construction inspired by Coornaert's \cite{Co93} for unweighted Gromov hyperbolic spaces produces a quasi-conformal measure for this quasi-cocycle.